 On the next page, 191, we see the city’s top ten taxpayers.
 We saw this from the introductory section, but here they compare it to nine years ago.
 I look at this and always ask, if the number one taxpayer left, will it cause undue hardship on the city?
-Here the answer is likely no seeing that Corning, Inc. amounts to less than 2% of the total assessed value.
+Here the answer is likely no, seeing that Corning, Inc. amounts to less than 2 percent of the total assessed value.

 Now, just because I think this is a good city to invest in, doesn’t necessarily mean there are deals to be had.
 But the analysis we just performed validates that the city is thriving and a real estate investment in the city limits can potentially be rewarding.

 Do you use a method similar to this to analyze remote markets?
 If not, how do you perform your analysis?